 Pacific Spirit Regional Park - with many different hiking trails to choose from, they range from easy to difficult, so you can tailor your hike accordingly.
 A great option for beginners is the Huckleberry Trail.

-On a rainy day, visit Canada¹s largest indoor trampoline parks.
-Extreme Air Park in Richmond and Langley and have 2,000 sq. ft. of interconnected trampolines and The Foam Zone, an 8-lane foam dive pit.
+10. On a rainy day, visit Canada's largest indoor trampoline parks.
+Extreme Air Park, with locations in Richmond, Langley, and New West, has 42,000 square feet of interconnected trampolines and The Foam Zone, an eight-lane foam dive pit.
 Make reservations or drop in.
 Guaranteed to be a hoppin' good time!

-Vancouver Art Gallery has weekly family programs and every Sunday, the Gallery offers unique activities geared towards children 12 and under and their families.
-Bring a camera to capture your child¹s projects, I'm sure they will create some masterpieces.
+12. Participate in a family program at the Vancouver Art Gallery.
+The Vancouver Art Gallery has weekly family programs, and every Sunday, the Gallery offers unique activities geared towards children 12 and under and their families.
+Bring a camera to capture your child¹s projects.
+I'm sure they will create some masterpieces.

-Chase the wild bunnies at Jericho Beach.
-They live in the bushes near the walkway, sleep amongst the sailboats at the sailboat club and eat carrots from your hand if you are patient enough.
+13. Chase the wild bunnies at Jericho Beach.
+They live in the bushes near the walkway, sleep amongst the sailboats at the sailboat club, and eat carrots from your hand if you are patient enough.
 Pack a picnic for a beach day and bring some extra greens to share!

-Rocky Mountain Flatbread Company has locations in Kitsilano and Main Street.
+14. Rocky Mountain Flatbread Company has locations in Kitsilano and Main Street.
 A special kids menu offers popular cheese pizzas and homemade chicken noodle soup, using mostly locally sourced and organic ingredients.
-On Sunday Family Nights kids12 and under can make their own pizzas, fun and scrumptious.
+On Sunday Family Nights, kids 12 and under can make their own pizzas!